Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Talking about phase space, Liouville's theorem
+- Discusses phase space and Liouville's theorem

 Applied mathematicians and physicists who wish to obtain a rapid knowledge of the basics of analytical mechanics under a very geometric aspect.
 Physicists who are involved in statistical mechanics and use classical theorems of the space of phases in mechanics